These are the most important news, in the financial markets, for today, in my opinion.

 Eurozone CRISIS: Euro ‘staring over the precipice of a recession’, warns finance expert

-THE eurozone is “staring over the precipice of a recession”
+THE eurozone is “staring over the precipice of a recession” as France and Germany’s economies dwindle and Italy is plunged into a recession, financial commentator David Buik has warned.

 The eurozone economy recorded its joint-weakest growth in four years this week in the latest of the dreary economic data to hit the bloc.
 Italy officially announced on Thursday it had plunged into a recession, sparking fears it could have a crippling effect on the rest of the eurozone economies.
-Gross domestic product (GDP) in the 19 countries sharing the single currency rose by 0.2
+Gross domestic product (GDP) in the 19 countries sharing the single currency rose by 0.2 percent for the final three months of 2018, meaning it was stuck on its slowest pace of growth since 2014.

 Oil continues to climb